gardener-attic/component-spec/doc/proposal/02-component-descriptor.md

 ## Labels for Sources, Resources and Component References

-Every entry in the *sources*, *resources* and *componentReferences* fields, and the component itself may declare optional labels.
-This allows to express application specific extensions.
+According to the [schema](component-descriptor-v2-schema.yaml) for the *Component Descriptor*, additional fields are not allowed.
+This express application specific extensions, every entry in the *sources*, *resources* and *componentReferences* fields, and the component itself may declare optional labels.

 Labels is a map, of key value pairs whereby: